 Blind-Link and the three private, non-profit Omamori Spas in Hanoi, Vietnam, together prepare young adults who live with visual impairments to become self-supporting massage therapists and service managers.
 Through innovative training techniques, including English instruction supported by Global Volunteers, the students advance to acquire skills to work at a sustainable, fair wage.

-Nguyet just celebrated her 33rd birthday, but she has been a massage therapist for over ten years, “I was born to become a massage therapist, I guess,” she smiled.
-Nguyet is happily married with a child.
-Whenever Nguyet talks about her family, and even more her little son, a bright smile appears on her face.
-“I didn’t really think of my disability as a hardship until I gave birth to my son,” Nguyet continued.
-“Not being able to see anything clearly causes a lot of difficulties for me to take care of my son, especially when he was too little.”
+At age 33, Nguyet has been a massage therapist for over ten years, “I was born to become a massage therapist, I guess,” she smiled.
+Nguyet is happily married with a child, and when she talks about her family, she brightens to a radiance.
+“I didn’t really think of my disability as a hardship until I gave birth to my son,” Nguyey explained.
+“Not being able to see anything clearly causes a lot of difficulties for me to take care of a baby, especially when he was newly born.”

 Before joining the Omamori Spa, she was working as a professional massage therapist as well as massage teacher.
 Thanks to her skilled massage techniques and her great sensitive hands, Nguyet soon became one of the center’s best therapists.
-By browsing the internet, Nguyet found Omamori Spa.
-Inspired by the social entrepreneurship model that the spa operates with, she decided to join and teach new trainees.
+By browsing the internet, she found Omamori Spa.
+Inspired by the social entrepreneurship model that motives the spa, she applied to teach new trainees.

 “From the bottom of my heart, I really hope this project will reach more blind and visually impaired young people like me.“Nguyet, Omamori Spa employee

-Historically Massage Therapy has been a perfectly suitable occupation for the blind and visually impaired, in terms of their disabled condition and their gifted skill.
+Historically, massage therapy has been a productive occupation for the blind and visually impaired, she asserts.
 “From the bottom of my heart, I really hope this project will reach more blind and visually impaired young people like me, bring to them a great chance to learn massage that reach international standards for free,” Nguyet concluded.

 “It started as any normal trek in the forest near the border of China and Vietnam, finding mine signals,” Manh remembered.
 “Our metal detector suddenly beeped.
 The bomb was covered in debris so we thought it was a kind of metal.
 The next thing I knew, I was thrown a few feet away.
 That was the day I lost my eyesight.
 Thinking back to that moment, I am incredibly thankful.
 I would have died, considering how close I was to it.”